mvolkmann/context-easy/hooks.md

 If the second argument is omitted, a new function will be returned on every call which defeats the purpose.
-(Why doesn't `useCallback` treat omitting the second argument the same as passing an empty array?)

 The `useCallback` hook can also serve as a substitute for the lifecycle method `shouldComponentUpdate`